Fool Proof Bread

 Put the water in the bowl and add yeast and salt.
 Wait five minutes.

-Dump all the flour into the bowl.
-Mix on medium speed until the dough pulls from the sides.
 Remove the hook and cover the bowl with a towel.
-Let sit 2 - 5 hours.
+Let sit at room temperature for 2 - 5 hours (or longer in the refrigerator).

-Dust the top with flour and score it with two straight lines.
 Get one cup of hot tap water ready.

-Open the oven and place the baking sheet on the top rack.
 Pour the hot water into the broiler pan and quickly shut the oven door - you want the steam to get to the bread.

 Bake for 30 minutes and remove to cool on a wire rack.
 That's it.